 A finalist in 2017 for New UK Money Blog, Savvy Dad promotes it’s mantra “Make Money, Save Money, Survive Parenthood.”
 Articles range from value reviews to tips and tricks to make the best financial use of the little spare time parents have.

 Lylia Rose is a UK lifestyle blog by a mama of two on a mission to get healthier and wealthier.
-Most posts are family orientated with a money section focussing on parents being able to make money from home.
+Most posts are family orientated with a money section focusing on parents being able to make money from home.

 Skint Dad helps people save money by showing that every penny counts.
 Having previously been in a mountain of debt, Ricky and Naomi know too well the burden of living on very little but managed to become debt free by learning from past mistakes and following their own money saving tips and tricks.
 From finding ways to cut costs, make a few extra pounds on the side or finding an amazing deal, they live to save cash.